 Exists where a business and financial relationship between the university and an external entity compromises the integrity of institutional decision-making.
-Such conflicts may arise in situations:
+Conflicts may arise in situations:

-· stock or other equity holdings included as part of SUNY/RF’s investment and endowment portfolio
+· Stock or other equity holdings included as part of a SUNY or RF investment and endowment portfolio

-· money or other non-monetary resources provided to SUNY/RF by an external entity or individual.
+· Money or other non-monetary resources provided to SUNY or RF by an external entity or individual

 An ICOI may involve any university activity carried out in the pursuit of the university’s mission.
 Of significant concern are conflicts that create the potential for inappropriate influence over human subjects research, particularly to the safety and care of subjects enrolled in the research and the integrity of the research.

 Principal Investigator (PI)

 A UB faculty or staff member who bears responsibility for the intellectual leadership of a project.
 The PI accepts overall responsibility for directing the research, financial oversight, and compliance with relevant university policies and sponsor terms and conditions.

 Cash, equity, or other value received by UB as consideration for license of rights to UB intellectual property.

 A financial interest consisting of one or more of the following interests of a covered individual (and those of their immediate family members) that reasonably appears to be related to the individual’s institutional responsibilities:

 • Controlling interest